MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * Deduplicate records in a table using [`take_any()` (aggregation function)](../../query/take-any-aggfunction.md).
   * In deduplication scenarios, it might sometimes be useful to "hide" the source table with the materialized view, such that callers querying the table query the deduplicated materialized view instead.
-  * You can implement such recommendation by creating a function with same name as the source table, that references the view instead of the source table.
+  * You can implement this pattern by creating a function with same name as the source table, that references the view instead of the source table.
 Since [functions override tables with same name](../../query/schema-entities/tables.md), users calling the "table" actually query the materialized view.
   * When doing so, the materialized view definition must reference the source table using the [table()](../../query/tablefunction.md) function, to avoid cyclic references in the view definition:
     <!-- csl -->
     ```kusto